HackProof/HASUMS/README.md

 ## HASUMS(High-Assurance Software Update Management System)
 ### Reseach Overview
 HASUMS is Secure SUMS developed according to security engineering.
-The flow of research conducted by this research team to develop this HASUMS is as follows.
+The flow of research conducted by the research team to develop HASUMS is as follows.

-1. Identify threats that may occur in SUMS through threat modeling, and derive security requirements to mitigate the threats.
+- Identify threats that may occur in SUMS through threat modeling, and derive security requirements to mitigate the threats.
-2. Design Secure SUMS by adding security functions corresponding to security requirements through UML.
+- Design Secure SUMS by adding security functions corresponding to security requirements through UML.
-3. Formally specify Secure SUMS using Event-B.
+- Formally specify Secure SUMS using Event-B.
-4. Through Proof Obligation, it is formally verified that the security functions of Secure SUMS do not collide and operate normally.
+- Through Proof Obligation, it is formally verified that the security functions of Secure SUMS do not collide and operate normally.
-5. Create source code for Secure SUMS using Atelier B.
+- Automatically generate source code for Secure SUMS using Atelier B.

 The details of the research flow are shown in the picture below.